 * * *

 Democrats who favor more regulatory protection and Republicans who favor lower regulatory costs will no doubt wonder whether the Landis proposal would serve their ends.
 The proposal would transfer power from the executive branch to Congress.
-That sounded bad to Democrats when Barack Obama was in the White House, but now Donald Trump is there and no one knows who will follow him.
+That sounded bad to Democrats when Barack Obama was in the White House, but now Donald Trump is there and no one knows the presidents who will follow him.

 Each side might fear that the other party in Congress would reflexively vote against regulatory decisions that they favor.
 Such fears are understandable because Democratic legislators lament gaps in protection and their Republican counterparts lament regulatory costs.
 Such laments come at little political cost when the legislators are speaking in the abstract because the unpopular side effects of providing more protection or cutting costs are not then apparent.
 Yet, the Landis proposal would require legislators to vote on concrete proposals whose side effects could come back to haunt them in the next election.
 For example, Republican legislators would find that voting reflexively against climate change regulations would come at a political cost when, according to Rasmussen Reports on October 13, 2017, “56% of Likely U.S. Voters favor an EPA regulation that requires a one-third drop in carbon dioxide emissions from power plants over the next 13 years, while 33% oppose such a regulation.”
 Legislators on both sides of the aisle would be somewhat more balanced than their present posturing sounds.